daltyboy11/daltyboy11.github.io/_posts/2023-02-22-graph-coloring-in-circom.md

 In this post I'll show you the finished circuit and also a brand new circuit for proving knowledge of a graph 3-coloring.
 In the 3-coloring circuit, we'll make use of some of the many helpful circuits available in the [circomlib repository](https://github.com/iden3/circomlib).

-For the rest of this post I'll assume you have implemented the circuit from the tutorial, or have prior knowledge of Circome.
+For the rest of this post I'll assume you have implemented the circuit from the tutorial, or have prior knowledge of Circom.
 You can find all the code from this post [here](https://github.com/daltyboy11/zk-learning-circom).

 # Finishing the Sudoku circuit
 When the tutorial ended we had these constraints on the Sudoku solution: